beraboris/little-programs-with-a-twist-examples/README.md

 These examples were written in combination with a blog article I wrote explaining monads.
 (TODO: add article url) The article itself looks into the high level concepts and does not go into examples.
-This repository is meant to serve as an example for the article.
+This repository is meant to serve as a set examples for the article.

 Using the examples
 ------------------